FAQs for the Sweet v. McMahon Settlement

 The settlement divides the class—all individuals who had a borrower defense application pending as of June 22, 2022—into two groups.

 The first group is the automatic relief group.
 You are a member of this group if you are a Class Member who submitted a borrower defense application relating to a school or schools on this list (often referred to as the “Exhibit C” list).
 If you are in this group, then you are entitled to the following relief: (i) discharge of the outstanding loans that were the subject of your application, (ii) refunds of any amounts you previously paid to the federal government toward those loans, and (iii) deletion of the credit tradeline associated with those loans from your credit report (“Full Settlement Relief”).
+The original deadline for all members of the automatic relief group to receive Full Settlement Relief was January 28, 2024.
+The Department of Education failed to meet that deadline, and Plaintiffs sought enforcement by the court.
+For more information about what to expect if you are in the automatic relief group and have not yet received Full Settlement Relief, please see above, “I’m a Sweet Class Member in the automatic relief group, but I have not yet received relief, or I have received less relief than I was expecting.”

-If you are in the decision group and you are determined to be eligible for relief, you will receive Full Settlement Relief (the same benefits as members of the automatic relief group).
+If you are in the decision group and your application was approved, you will receive Full Settlement Relief (the same benefits as members of the automatic relief group).
 You will receive this relief within one year of the date you receive your approval decision.
-If you have not received relief within one year of the date of your approval, see above.
+If you have not received relief within one year of the date of your approval, see “I am a Sweet Class Member in the automatic relief group, but I have not yet received relief, or I have received less relief than I was expecting” above.

 If you submitted a borrower defense application related to a Corinthian Colleges school, please see the Corinthian question below.